subodhmirgal/Everon/Everon-RestAssured-cucumber/README.md

-Swagger Petstore API Tests (Cucumber - Rest Assured)
+Everon Assignment for Swagger Petstore API Tests (Cucumber - Rest Assured)
 =====================================
 This is automation suite is designed to test the Swagger Pet store<br>